MLton/mlton/README.md

  - GNU Multiple Precision Library.
 Check if GMP is already present on your system (`whereis gmp libgmp`), typically on GCC search path (`gcc -v -x c -E -`).
- - MLton (recommended) or SML/NJ bootstrapping compiler.
+ - MLton (recommended) or some other SML compiler to bootstrap.
      The easiest way is to install a pre-built binary package for MLton using your package manager.
 If using SML/NJ, see [Compiling with SML/NJ](http://mlton.org/SelfCompiling).